Professor of Natural Resource Social Science; Chair, Department of Society & ConservationEmail: firstname.lastname@example.org

 - Futures Thinking, Uncertainty, and Governance at the Food-Energy-Water Nexus (funded by the Luc Hoffmann Institute)

-I currently serve as Program Director for the interdisciplinary Resource Conservation major and as Program Director for the NSF-funded UM BRIDGES graduate training program.
+I currently direct the interdisciplinary Resource Conservation major, the Montana Drought and Climate project, and the NSF-funded UM BRIDGES graduate training program.
 I also co-direct the Community Vulnerability Working Group, a collaboration with the US Forest Service Rocky Mountain Research Station.

 2003: Ph.D.
 Forestry, University of Montana

 1991: B.A.
 Psychology and Environmental Studies, University of California, Santa Barbara

 Social and Political Aspects of Climate Adaptation

 Carr, W.A. and L. Yung.
 2018.
 Perceptions of climate engineering in the South Pacific, Sub-Saharan Africa, and North American Arctic.
 Climatic Change 147:119–132

 Murphy, D., Yung, L. Wyborn, C. and D. Williams.
 2017.
 Rethinking Climate Change Adaptation and Place through a Situated Pathways Framework: A Case Study from the Big Hole Valley, USA.
 Landscape and Urban Planning 167:441-450.